akuklev/HOCC/finitism.md

 Appendix I we outline that $CGB_{<ω}$ (without the V operation and its yet unknown defining axioms) can be also presented in quantifier-free and logic-free all judgements of the form “ $P ⊃ Q$ “.
-Unfortunatlly, the system as presented there is far from being minimalistic.
+Unfortunatelly, the system as presented there is far from being minimalistic.
 However, the initial standalone formulation of primitive recursive arithmetic was also far from being optimal; it took another decade to streamline it to the present aesthetically pleasing form.
 It might work out for $CGB_{<ω}$ as well.